Wound care specialists in Wichita

 - Brown recluse spider bite wounds

-- Wounds related to systemic disease processes – lupus, Buerger’s disease, etc.
+- Wounds related to systemic disease processes, such as lupus, Buerger’s disease, etc.

-Debridement is the removal of dead skin or tissue.
-Debridement may be necessary in order to reduce bacteria in the wound and to heal it.
-Dead tissue appears yellow or black.
+Debridement is the removal of dead skin or tissue, which is yellow or black.
+Debridement may be necessary to reduce bacteria in the wound and to heal it.
+A tissue culture may be obtained to determine if your wound is infected and to determine which antibiotic will work best.

 - Increased pain